 - A study looking at past US Presidents found that emotional intelligence was a key quality that distinguished the successful from the unsuccessful.

-- Another of their strengths is the ability to recognise their own moods, emotions and drives and how they may affect other people.
+- Another of their strengths is the ability to recognize their own moods, emotions, and drives and how they may affect other people.

-- They are able to understand and react to other people’s emotions and behaviour appropriately.
+- They are able to understand and react to other people’s emotions and behave appropriately.